-Conceptual Framework.in this study illustrates the connection between human capital development and managerial skills and project performance in selected ASN projects in Kenya.
-We supposed that by enhancing staff capacity and managerial efficiency have an impact on the success of ASN initiatives.
+Conceptual Framework in this study illustrates the connection between human capital development, managerial skills and project performance in selected ASN projects in Kenya.
+The study supposed that enhancing staff capacity and managerial efficiency have an impact on the success of ASN initiatives.